NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Support in recursive resolvers suffices for the mechanism to be fully functional.
 The number of subsequent interactions between the recursive resolver and the authoritative name servers is comparable to that with DNS Query Name Minimisation.
 Additionally, but not required, support in the authoritative name servers enables optimized behavior with reduced (simultaneous) queries.
-None, mixed or full deployment of the mechanism on authoritative name servers are all fully-functional, allowing for the mechanism to be incrementally deployed on the authoritative name servers.
+None, mixed or full deployment of the mechanism on authoritative name servers are all fully functional, allowing for the mechanism to be incrementally deployed on the authoritative name servers.

 --- middle